Skip to content

 Client permissions

-Client permissions are used in server-to-server exchanges, specifically within the client credentials flow.
+Client permissions are used in server-to-server checks, specifically within the client credentials flow.
 This is about the permissions granted to the client itself, allowing it to access other resources.

 Resources and permissions